NelzonMamani/MERN-Web-App-Template/README.md

 ### My lab and work enviroment where I experiment with pieces of code

-1. FIRST STAGE: I experiment with codes here MERN-Scripts-That-Work/**backend** for backend API
+1. FIRST STAGE: I experiment with codes here:
+- MERN-Scripts-That-Work/**backend** for backend API
-MERN-Scripts-That-Work/**frontend** for frontend REACT user interface
+- MERN-Scripts-That-Work/**frontend** for frontend REACT user interface